mtorpey/journey/final.md

 > No player may stop in a city that is flooded (marked with a cross).

-> All roads entering a flooded city are now considered sea routes, and any railways on the route are unusable.
+> All roads and railways entering a flooded city are now considered sea routes.
+You may not fly to a flooded city.

 > You may only travel through a flooded city if you have enough movement points to move into it and back out of it again, via sea routes, on the same turn.
-You may not fly to a flooded city.

 Any player currently in a flooded city evacuates to the nearest unflooded city.

 Examine the boxes on the thermometer to see which character took the most flights.
-Stick the following label to their Character Sheet, in the area marked "Leave this area blank":
+Stick the following label to their Character Sheet, in the area marked "Leave this area empty":
 > **Polluter**: Each time you move into a city adjacent to a flooded city, roll a die: on a 1, the inhabitants attack you and you skip the rest of your turn.

-All players vote on which of the following two labels should be added to the Rules Sheet over the label marked [G]:
+All players vote on which one of the following two labels should be added to the Rules Sheet:

 > Each player may take only one flight per game.

 > Each time a player takes a flight, they must draw one additional destination card which they must fulfil before completing the game.

-Stick the most popular one to the sheet, and destroy the other.
+Stick the most popular one to the sheet over the label marked [G], and destroy the other.
 If the vote is tied, choose randomly.

 Shuffle the enclosed Special Ability card into the Special Ability deck, without looking at it.